nchePortfolio/cusProSe/docs/psd_usage.md

 #### The protein_ID.pdf file
 The graphical representation found for a given protein in the file `protein_ID.pdf` does not show any domain architecture; instead it represents all the domains that matched the protein sequence during the [annotation step](psd_introduction.html#annotation).
 The main function of this file is to keep track of domains that may have not been retained to be part of the most-likely architecture.
 It thus provides the user a way to check the validity for a protein to really belong to the assigned protein family.

-To illustrate that point, let's compare both graphical representations for the protein MGG_04631T0 that has been assigned to the Sesquiterp_synthase family:
+To illustrate that point, let's compare both graphical representations for the protein MGG_04631T0 that has been assigned to the Sesquiterpene_synthase family:

 <figure>
     <img  style="border: 1px solid" src="./img/sesquiterpene_MLA_VS_domains.png"